quarkiverse/quarkus-azure-services/integration-tests/azure-servicebus/README.md

 ## Cleaning up Azure resources

-Run the following command to clean up the Azure resources if you created before:
+Run the following command to clean up the Azure resources you created before:

 ```
 az group delete \